Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 It’s unavoidable that Pit Bulls would end up at the top of the list with injuries and fatalities.
 It’s unconscionable that it persists.
 Anyone who has met a properly raised dog will tell you that it’s all about upbringing.
 Even Vick’s Pit Bulls overcame the abject cruelty inflicted on them, thanks to the kindheartedness and passion of individuals who saw beyond these dogs’ troubled past.

 Remember that pet ownership isn’t a right.
 It’s a responsibility, no matter if you have a Pit Bull or a Cavalier King Charles Spaniel.
-Our round-up of stats shows vividly that these dogs are worth the love and attention they deserve.
+Our round-up of Pit Bull statistics shows vividly that these dogs are worth the love and attention they deserve.
 They will undoubtedly repay any pet owner with undying love and affection.

 Featured Image Credit: Nata Bene, Shutterstock